Mental Constructs

 The Architecture You Think Through

 Mental constructs are the internal frameworks a man has built — or absorbed — for how reality works.
-The invisible models of causation, control, and consequence operating below the level of conscious thought.
+The invisible models of cause, control, and consequence running below conscious thought.
 A man does not choose most of his mental constructs.
-They were formed early, from limited data, in response to specific experiences, and then calcified into the background assumptions he calls common sense.
+They were formed early, from limited data, in response to specific experiences, and then hardened into the background assumptions he calls common sense.
 He does not think about them.
 He thinks through them.
-Which is why they are so difficult to examine, and so costly when they are wrong.
+Which is why they are so hard to examine, and so costly when they are wrong.

-Cognitive psychology calls them schemas — the integrated frameworks the man uses to organize and interpret incoming information.
-Installed during childhood and adolescence through the developmental processes the Belief and Constructs clusters develop.
-They do not sit waiting to be queried.
-They run continuously, as the interpretive filters every experience passes through before the conscious mind sees it.
-The man does not encounter raw reality and then evaluate it.
-He encounters reality already filtered.
-By the time the experience reaches conscious view, the interpretive work has already been done.
+Cognitive psychology calls them schemas — the frameworks a man uses to organize and interpret what comes in.
+They are installed in childhood and adolescence, through the formation history the Belief and Constructs pages describe.
+They do not sit waiting to be questioned.
+They run continuously, as the filters every experience passes through before the conscious mind ever sees it.
+A man does not meet raw reality and then judge it.
+He meets reality already filtered.
+By the time the experience reaches conscious view, the interpreting is already done.

-The schemas determine what he notices and what he overlooks.
-What he treats as significant and what he treats as background.
-What he feels confident about and what produces anxiety.
+The schemas decide what he notices and what he overlooks.
+What he treats as significant and what he treats as background noise.
+What he feels sure of and what fills him with dread.
 What he assumes is possible for him and what he treats as off-limits.
-Most of his interior life is running on this layer.
+Most of his interior life runs on this layer.
 Most of it has never been examined.

 The Illusion of Control